 Your Go-To Checklist for a Smooth Data Centre Migration

 Relocating a data centre is a complex task with numerous components.
 While an expert team can execute a migration in just a few days if needed, thorough planning is crucial for success.
 To ensure a seamless transition, it’s vital to document and create a comprehensive migration plan that keeps business operations intact.
 Attention to detail is critical.
-Our checklist includes strategies to avoid common data centre migration pitfalls, aiming for the smoothest possible process.
+Our to do lists include strategies to avoid common data centre migration pitfalls, aiming for the smoothest possible process.

 This timeline is suited for medium-sized deployments of up to 40 cabinets.
 Migration times vary based on company size and IT complexity, and this timeline can be adjusted accordingly.
 The top priority in all migrations is minimizing downtime.
 Anunta’s team can provide essential support in planning your migration, and we recommend engaging our team for the best results.